-For those dental hygienists inspired to improve the oral health of children, the International Federation of Dental Hygienists (IFDH) has created the "Every Child has a Toothbrush Program".
-This program is designed to teach children how to use a toothbrush effectively so they can better control biofilm and reduce the risk of tooth decay.
+For those dental hygienists inspired to improve the oral health of children, the International Federation of Dental Hygienists (IFDH) has created the “Every Child has a Toothbrush Program”.
+This program is designed to teach children how to use a manual toothbrush effectively to better control biofilm and reduce the risk of tooth decay.

 Providing Hygienists with Small Grants and Toothbrushes

-This program, jointly sponsored by Proctor and Gamble and Premier to date, will provide dental hygienists with small grants to help them conduct a community education intervention for children.
+This program, sponsored by Crest/Oral-B, will provide dental hygienists with small grants to help them conduct a community education intervention for children.

-This program will involve dental hygienists providing oral health education to children, teaching tooth-brushing techniques and conducting an oral examination to determine other needs.
+This program will involve dental hygienists providing oral health education to children, teaching tooth-brushing techniques.

 Step 1: Identify a community of children in need of oral health education.